-A relatively small school Lycée Libanais Francophone Privé, located in Al Muhaisnah, caters to approximately 1,210 mainly Lebanese national boys and girls aged three to 17 years.
+A relatively small school Lycée Libanais Francophone Privé, located in Al Muhaisnah, caters to approximately 1,200 mainly Lebanese national boys and girls aged three to 18 years.
 The school was established in 2003 to cater to French-speaking families.
-LLFP was rated Very Good for the third year in a row in the 2017-18 KHDA inspection round.
+LLFP was rated Very Good for the fourth year in a row in the 2018-19 KHDA inspection round.

 The Lycée Libanais Francophone Privé undertakes for students of the school:

 In the 2018-19 academic year, the last time the school was inspected by the KHDA's DSIB inspection team (due to the Covid 19 pandemic and also as a result of their Very Good status which will now see only a one day review visit), there were 1,175 students of whom the predominant nationality group was Arab.
 There was a relatively low number of 40 students of Determination.